whage/thesis/thesis.md

 give an overview of the possibilities of recent advances in type systems and programming language design.

 # Hypotheses
-1. Untyped languages are inferior to typed ones. **Why are types missing from assemblers?**
+1. Untyped languages have no advantages compared to typed ones. **Why are types missing from assemblers?**
 2. Static type checking can measurably increase programmer productivity. **Likely false, there seems to be no evidence**
-3.
+3. Highly experienced programmers tend to favor statically typed languges. **Likely false, Rich Hickey, Robert Smallshire, who else?**

 \pagebreak